smithwrinch/creative_coding2/week7/README.md

 ![](img/hw/tanh.png)

 ### Image inpainting
 Having learned of image inpainting, I applied the technique to an image of my face.
-A gif of many many iterations can be seen below.
+A gif of many, many iterations can be seen below.

 ![](img/hw/me.gif)